IntellicentAI-Lab/Re-GAN/readme.md

 ### Usage

 ---
-As our method can be very easily generalized to other GANs, we only provide SNGAN implementation with CIFAR-10 dataset in this repo.---->Also provide for StyleGAN2 on FFHQ and Few Shot data
+As our method can be very easily generalized to other GANs, we only provide SNGAN and StyleGAN2 implementations in this repo.

 #### Hyper-parameters introduction for SNGAN